1847123212/vl670/README.md

     bug).
 Since USB 3 passthrough is already broken enough and adding either solution makes the project more complicated, I choose not to do it.

+3. The upstream and downstream USB ports have no common-mode chokes for the signals.
+Electromagnetic compatibility performance is limited.
+This is an intentional decision, since adding them reduces the USB 3 link budget needed for the already problematic USB 3 passthrough mode.

-3. Not all devices are supported by the transaction translator.
+4. Not all devices are supported by the transaction translator.
 Sometimes the incompatibility is a hardware or protocol limitation, other times it can be a driver problem - many drivers make certain assumptions of the USB device, which may no longer be true after the device is emulated by VL670